 a_skyline2

-St John’s School in Kirkdale was started by Father Moses Dawn who ran it in the basement of an old Congregational Chapel which served as a Catholic Church from 1871.
+St John’s School in Kirkdale was started by Father Moses DAWN who ran it in the basement of an old Congregational Chapel which served as a Catholic Church from 1871.
 The school in Sessions Rd was built in 1877 to accommodate over 1,300 pupils.
 There have been a number of different buildings.
-Junior Boys were housed for many years in North Dingle; the girls were for some years locate in a building which ha been Walton Technical College.
+Junior Boys were housed for many years in North Dingle; the girls were for some years locate in a building which had been Walton Technical College.
 I have to admit to finding it all confusing!

 There are lots of photos of St John’s Kirkdale in the Scottie Press